danielglin/nhl_goal_similarity/README.md

 Then for any given square in the grid, we flip the elements corresponding to the square's column and row.

 Below is a plot of distances from each square's hypervector to the top-left corner's hypervector.
-Cooler colors represent smaller distances, while warmer colors represent larger distances.
+Cooler colors are smaller distances, while warmer colors are larger distances.
 The grid has 240 columns and 101 rows.

 ![](grid_hv_distances.png)

 The rink is broken down into a grid of the same size.
-Each instant's coordinates, which are originally floating point, get converted to integers to be assigned a grid square.
+Each instant's coordinates, which are originally floating point, get scaled and converted to integers to be assigned a grid square.
 That grid square's hypervector is then permuted.
 Each position in the window has its own specified permutation.
 That means the first instant in the window is always permuted in the same way, the second instant is always permuted in its own way, etc.